Benoit3/RaspPowerHat/PCB/README.md

 File package to order PCB manufacturing can be found [here](PCB.zip)

-Here is the result with hand soldering:
+Here is the result with hand soldering.
+It is possible to use stackable header to add another PI hat on top of it.
 - Front side:
 ![PCB_FRONT](PCB_F.jpg)

+The switched regulator TSR 2-2450 normaly sold on the front side (as on the design) can also be sold on the back side to adjust height of the PCB stack.
 - Back side :
 ![PCB_FRONT](PCB_B.jpg)